Skip to Content

 The technology is incredible, and the result is ultimate rotational efficiency that prevents saltwater, dust, or anything from making its way inside the reel and compromising the gears.

-The decrease in weight results in a better distribution of stress throughout the entire rotor.
+The decrease in weight results in a better stress distribution throughout the entire rotor.
 When you combine these two factors, you receive a rotor designed for maximum strength and high sensitivity.

 Features at a Glance